Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 2. ***Install JQ***:  [https://github.com/stedolan/jq](https://github.com/stedolan/jq)

-JQ is needed for parsing the authorization response and extracting the bearer token and org id required in the http  request headers.
+JQ is needed for parsing the authorization response and extracting the bearer token and org ID required in the http  request headers.

 ## Create your service account via the CLI

-A service account is an Amplify concept that allows for a non-user, such as a CLI or headless process to gain access to the platform services and will be granted specific roles and privileges within on organization.
+A service account is an Amplify concept that allows for a non-user, such as a CLI or headless process, to gain access to the platform services and will be granted specific roles and privileges within an organization.

 * From the command line, log into the platform using: